jenkinsci/datadog-plugin/README.md

 ### Global customization

-From the global configuration page, at `Manage Jenkins -> Configure System` you can customize your configuration with:
+To customize your global configuration, in Jenkins navigate to `Manage Jenkins -> Configure System` then click the **Advanced** button.
+The following options are available:

 | Customization              | Description                                                                                                                                                                                                                                 | Environment variable                          |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|